BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 190 ---

-L 12/190 EN Official Journal of the European Union 17.1.2015

 (b) a description of how the own risk and solvency assessment is integrated into the management process and into the decision-making process of the undertaking.